abhishek4108/Machine-Learning-Notes/LinearRegression.md

 ## What are the performance evaluation metrics in Regression?
 Most common metric to judge the performance of regression models is **R-square**.
-R² measures, “How much the change in output variable (y) is explained by the change in input variable(x).""
+R² measures, “How much the change in output variable (y) is explained by the change in input variable(x)."

 ![](images/Rsquare.png?raw=true)